catspook/personal-website/README.md

 # My Personal Website

-This contains the source code for my personal website, which you can find [here](iamcasper.surge.sh)!
+This contains the source code for my portfolio website, which you can find [here](http://iamcasper.surge.sh)!